operand/agency/README.md

 ```

 This is a very simple implementation, but it demonstrates the basic idea of how
-to invoke an "action" on another `Operator`.
+to invoke an action on another operator.

-When an `Operator` receives a message, it invokes the action method specified in
+When an operator receives a message, it invokes the action method specified in
-by the `action` field of the message, passing the `args` to the action method as
+by the `"action"` field of the message, passing the `"args"` to the action
-keyword arguments.
+method as keyword arguments.

-So here we see that `ChattyAI` is invoking the `"say"` action on the sender of
+So here we see that Chatty is invoking the `"say"` action on the sender of
-the original message, passing the response as the `content` argument.
+the original message, passing the response as the `"content"` argument.

 ## The Common Message Schema